 All Women in the Episcopal Church are Episcopal Church Women

-The Bishop John Bryson Chane Scholarship for Social Justice
+Congratulations to the Recipient of the Bishop John Bryson Chane Scholarship for Social Justice

 As Episcopal Church Women (ECW) we continually strive to embody Christ's vision for the world by loving one another as he loves us.
 We are committed to taking leadership in identifying social injustices and pursuing action for change in response to our Baptismal Covenant.